RasyadiAbdoellah/tic-tac-toe-project/README.md

 - fourth phase: UI polish, testing, rolling deployment

 ## Dev log
-#### Game Logic & Object
+### Game Logic & Object
-The first step was to model a game object that worked according to spec.
-The game object was modeled to be as close as possible to the object the API expects and returns.
-I first built the app around a local game object, but never modified the code to use the game object from the API in order to retain offline play capabilities.
+The first step was to model a local game object that worked according to spec.
+The local game object was modeled to be as close as possible to the object the API expects and returns.
+Originally, my plan was to build the functionality around a local game object then replace with the object returned by the API calls, but I chose to keep the local game object and seperate it from the API in order to retain offline play capabilities.

 For game behaviour I chose to attach prototype functions to the game object, mostly as a challenge to see if I could do it that way, but also since I felt that would be the most efficient.
+The prototype functions mostly evaluate a set of conditions and return a boolean value, except for one or two functions that use these conditional functions.
+For example, every click on the game board will run the play function which takes a number betweeen 0-8, and using that as the index, will place the current player token (a property in the game object) to the current index if there is no value there.
+After that it calls the win check function, which looks at all values in the cell array and compares them to winning conditions.

+### Back-end Connections

+I kept the back-end Ajax calls seperate from the rest of the JavaScript code in their own file; one for user authorization, and one for game API.